 Weapons cases move fast—and waiting is not an option.
 We step in immediately to preserve critical evidence, test the legality of the stop or search, and challenge the state’s theory before it solidifies.
 By applying pressure early through focused motion practice, we often shift the balance of the case in our clients’ favor.

-Charged with a weapon crime in Cass County, MO?
-When you choose a Combs Waterkotte weapon crime defense lawyer in the Cass County, MO area, you aren’t only choosing a leading weapon crime defense lawyer in Cass County and throughout Missouri – you’re safeguarding your rights, your freedom, and your future.
-In addition to a knowledgeable weapon crime defense attorney, our staff is available 24/7 and offers expertise in the following areas for residents in Cass County and beyond:
+Arrested with a firearm in the Cass County, MO area?
+When you hire a Combs Waterkotte weapon crime defense lawyer in the Cass County, MO area, you aren’t only choosing a leading weapon crime defense attorney in Cass County, MO and beyond – you are securing your rights, your freedom, and your future.
+In addition to an esteemed weapon crime defense lawyer, our legal team is available 24/7 and offers expertise in the following areas for residents in Cass County and beyond:

-- Possession by someone prohibited under state or federal law
+- Status as a prohibited person under Missouri or federal law

 - Altered or prohibited weapons